Mdevgaonkar/MyJavaScript30/README.md

 - Day 4 : Array exercise ....need to revisit again
 - Day 5 : Flex panels.
 Must use in every design
 - Day 6 : Type ahead festure. now I can put this to use more often.
+- Day 7 : Array exercise again ....today this was a breez